 - Bloom: a bloom is an entire group of connected stones on the board of the same color.
 A single stone (unconnected to others of the same color) is also a bloom.

 - Fenced: a bloom is fenced when there are no empty spaces adjacent to any of the bloom’s stones.

-- Territory: a lone empty space or entire connected group of empty spaces is said to belong to a player’s territory if all stones adjacent to all empty spaces in that group belong to that player.
+- Territory: a lone empty space or entire connected group of empty spaces is said to belong to a player’s territory if all stones adjacent to those spaces belong to that player.